RouterRetriever: Routing over a Mixture of Expert Embedding Models: Introduction

 \section{Introduction}

-While a single embedding model trained on large-scale general-domain datasets like MSMARCO~\citep{Campos2016MSMA} often performs well, research shows that models trained on domain-specific datasets, even if smaller, can achieve superior results within those domains~\citep{izacard2021unsupervised, bonifacio2022inpars}.
-Moreover, finetuning on MSMARCO after pretraining with contrastive learning can sometimes degrade performance on specific datasets~\citep{wang2023improving, lee2023back}.
-To improve embedding models for domain-specific datasets, previous studies have explored approaches such as data construction~\citep{wang2021gpl, ma2020zero} and domain adaptation methods~\citep{xin2021zero, Fang2024CombiningMS}.
-However, less attention has been paid to leveraging multiple expert embedding models and routing among them to select the most suitable one during inference.
+Domain-specific retrievers have been shown to outperform general-purpose retrievers for specialized retrieval settings~\citep{izacard2021unsupervised, bonifacio2022inpars}, even in cases where domain-specific training data is only available at a much smaller scale than general-domain datasets like MSMARCO~\citep{Campos2016MSMA}.
+Yet, developing and maintaining separate retrieval systems for each specialized retrieval domain can be costly compared to simply maintaining a single general-purpose MSMARCO-trained model.
+Even employing multi-task training, which combines both MSMARCO as well as domain-specific data, to improve performance of the single model setup can be expensive when considering the need for full model retraining whenever a new target retrieval domain emerges, and may not always preserve performance uniformly across all target domains~\citep{wang2023improving, lee2023back}.
+Research has largely focused on improving the performance of these single model setups through data construction~\citep{wang2021gpl, ma2020zero} and domain adaptation~\citep{xin2021zero, Fang2024CombiningMS}.
+But less attention has been paid to what can be done if we afford ourselves to use \emph{multiple} specialized retrieval models.

-In this work, we introduce \ours, a retrieval model that leverages \textit{multiple} domain-specific experts with a routing mechanism to select the most suitable expert for each instance.
-For each domain, we train gates (experts), and during inference, the model determines the most relevant expert by computing the average similarity between the query and a set of pilot embeddings representing each expert, selecting the expert with the highest similarity score. \ours is lightweight, as it only requires the training of parameter-efficient LoRA module~\citep{Hu2021LoRALA} for each expert, resulting in a minimal increase in parameters.
-Additionally, \ours offers significant flexibility: unlike a single model that requires retraining when domains are added or removed, \ours simply adds or removes experts without the need for further training.
+In this work, we introduce \ours, a retrieval model that leverages a mixture of domain-specific experts with a routing mechanism to select the most suitable expert for each instance. \ours consists of a shared base retrieval model and multiple LoRA~\citep{Hu2021LoRALA} components which serves as experts for specific domains.
+During training, each expert is trained on a domain-specific dataset while sharing the same frozen base model.
+Thus the expert component captures domain-specific knowledge and extracts embeddings tailored to the domain.
+At inference time, as shown in Figure~\ref{fig:ours}, our routing method determines the most appropriate expert by calculating the average similarity between the query and a set of pilot embeddings representing each expert.
+The expert with the highest similarity score is selected, and the corresponding domain-specific embedding is generated using the chosen expert. \ours is lightweight, as it only requires the training of a parameter-efficient LoRA module for each expert, resulting in a minimal increase in parameters.
+Additionally, \ours offers significant flexibility: unlike maintaining a single model that requires retraining when domains are added or removed, \ours simply adds or removes experts without the need for further training of the rest of the model.